Is abortion murder?Question: "Is abortion murder?"

 Murder is defined as “the unlawful, premeditated killing of one human being by another.”
 Murder is unlawful killing—that is, killing that is done by the judgment of one human being against another, for personal (rather than national) reasons.
 The Bible condemns murder repeatedly as a characteristic of a wicked society (Deuteronomy 5:17; Isaiah 1:21; Hosea 4:2; Matthew 5:21).
 Determining whether or not abortion is murder involves two considerations: first, whether or not a fetus in utero is actually a human being, and, second, if a fetus is a child, whether or not abortion can be rightly called murder since it is legal in most countries.
 If murder is unlawful killing, it would follow that a lawful killing would not be murder.

-One reason murder is outlawed is that it is unethical for one person to unilaterally decide the fate of another.
+One reason murder is outlawed in many places is that it is unethical for one person to unilaterally decide the fate of another.
 Under the Old Testament Law, a murderer was not put to death unless there were multiple witnesses: “No person shall be put to death on the testimony of one witness” (Numbers 35:30).
-In war, soldiers do not decide to kill for their own purposes, but they kill out of obedience to a national interest—if they fight for an honorable nation, the national interest will be to protect innocent civilians from some threat.
+In war, soldiers do not decide to kill for their own purposes; rather, they kill in the national interest—if they fight for an honorable nation, the national interest will be to protect innocent civilians from some threat.
 Abortion is different.
-Abortion is killing based on a mother’s unilateral judgment and choice, which defines it as murder.
-But if the fetus is not yet human—if the fetus is just a mass of impersonal tissue or an animal—ending its life would not be considered murder.
+Abortion is killing based on a mother’s unilateral judgment and choice.
+Such unprovoked killing of the defenseless is unethical and should define abortion as murder in any society—unless the fetus is not human.
+If the fetus is just a mass of impersonal tissue or something less than human, ending its life would not face the same ethical challenge and would not be considered murder.

 So, is a fetus a human?
 Or is it something else?
 Biologically speaking, human life begins at conception.
 When the mother’s egg and the father’s sperm come together, they combine and create a new string of DNA that is personalized and totally unique.
 DNA is coded information, the blueprint for the new human’s growth and development.
 No more genetic material needs to be added; the zygote in the womb is as human as the mother in whose womb it dwells.
 The difference between a fetus and any one of us is one of age, location, and level of dependence.
 When a mother aborts the process of fetal development, she is destroying a unique life.